 His love for radio news was recognized as an on-air personality in northern Massachusetts, where he spent time at WCAP-AM, in New Hampshire at WSMN-AM and WFNQ-FM, and in Vermont at WGMT-FM.
 He was also a freelance writer in high school and college for The Lowell Sun, The Valley Dispatch and The Caledonian-Record.
 During his tenure as News Editor for the Lyndon State College newspaper The Critic, Dumont received a Mark of Excellence Award from the Society of Professional Journalists for In-Depth Reporting.

-Dumont currently lives in the Portland, Oregon area while working full-time as general assignment reporter at KPTV FOX 12 Oregon, the market leader.
+Dumont currently lives in New Hampshire’s Lakes Region area while working as a freelance reporter at WMUR-TV.
+Previously, he worked full-time as a general assignment reporter at KPTV FOX 12 Oregon, the market leader.
 He joined KPTV after more than 2 years as a general assignment reporter/anchor at WCAX Channel 3 News in Burlington, VT.
 Before WCAX, he was a multimedia journalist at NH1 News Network where he covered the New Hampshire seacoast and was a substitute anchor.

 In his free time, Dumont, a certified private pilot, enjoys flying to new cities and coastal communities.
 He also loves to explore and adventure with his Border Collie-Kelpie, Harvey.
 In additon, he enjoys snowboarding, snowmobiling, a strong cup of coffee and volleyball.